nick-funk/ts-ddd-cqrs/README.md

 # Start it up

-Set the server API URL in a `.env` file in the `client` folder.
+Set the environment variables in a `.env` file in the `server` folder.

 ```
-REACT_APP_API_URL=http://localhost:7000
+PORT=7000
+JWT_SIGNING_KEY=secret
 ```

-Open one terminal to start up server:
+Open a terminal to start up server:

 ```
 cd server